 Stalker's Blade - Runeglaive - It's the ideal early game item for Diana.
 As she's basically a hybrid champ (mostly cause of her passive, Moonsilver Blade), this item is nicely rounded up by enhancing her next basic attack after using an ability, and giving you some mana regen while clearing out jungle camps.
 It even gives mana, which in my opinion is a stat much needed on Diana, especially in the early game.

-Abyssal Scepter - Its usually the second item I build, for several reasons:
+Abyssal Mask - Its usually the second item I build, for several reasons:

 - Gives a nice ammount of Magic Res, which is much needed for a close-quarter fighter/assassin such as Diana, you want to be able to stay alive for as long as possible.